malcolmregan/Gate_Circuit_to_Annealer_Embedding/README.md

 # Gate_Circuit_to_Annealer_Embedding

-This project is described in detail in the paper "Automatically Translating Quantum Progras from a Subset of Common Gates to An Adiabatic Representation"
+This project is described in detail in the paper "Automatically Translating Quantum Programs from a Subset of Common Gates to An Adiabatic Representation"

 -----------------------------------------------------------------------------